tomshaw/electricgrid/README.md

 8. **Toggleable Columns**: Hide or show columns useful for focusing on the most relevant data.

+9. **Smart Pagination**: Intelligent per-page controls that automatically hide when unnecessary and filter options based on dataset size.

-9. **Themes**: Uses a single blade template under 230 lines of html making it super easy to theme.
+10. **Themes**: Uses a single blade template under 230 lines of html making it super easy to theme.

-10. **Testing**: Provides a command for running tests to ensure everything works as expected.
+11. **Testing**: Provides a command for running tests to ensure everything works as expected.

 ## Installation